I think we can all agree algae is a serious pain.

 4. Keep Live Plants:

-- Start off with cheap plants and stock your aquarium full, the more plants the more excess nutrients are being consumed by the plants.
-Once established you can remove the cheap plants and use some great looking plants like….
+- Start with cheap plants and stock your aquarium full; the more plants, the more excess nutrients are being consumed by the plants.
+Once established, you can remove the cheap plants and use some great looking plants like.

-- If your plant growth is thick try thinning it out a bit.
-Algae grows better in thick plants
+- If your plant growth is thick, try thinning it out a bit.
+Algae grow better in dense plants

-- Provide easy nutrients for your live plants to consume.
-Try using Fluval supplements or other brand.
+- Provide accessible nutrients for your live plants to consume.
+Try using Fluval supplements or other brands.

-If you are new to keeping live plants here are 6 of the easiest to care for, fast growing plants that you can start with.
+If you are new to keeping live plants, here are 6 of the easiest to care for, fast-growing and best Aquarium Plants to prevent algae you can start with.

 Note: You can super charge the plant growth in your tank using a fluval co2 kit.
 The unit hangs on back of your aquarium and also has an algae diffuser.

 Some Fish species can be used to control algae.
-Below we have listed 6 of the best algae eating fish breeds.
+Below we have listed 12 of the best algae eating fish breeds;

-This video from ADU Aquascaping shares their perspective on how to control algae in fish tank along with their personal favorites for a clean up crew in a planted aquarium, but really these guys can be used in any aquarium, here they are:
+This video from NOAH shares their perspective on how to control algae in the fish aquarium along with their personal favorites for a cleanup crew.

 - Amano Shrimp- and other shrimp will also work.